Yongchao Chen - 陈勇超

 profile photo

-2024/03/07 - I was invited to present AutoTAMP in AGI Leap Summit 2024, and won the best paper award.
+2024/03/07 - Presented AutoTAMP in AGI Leap Summit 2024, and won the best paper award.

-2023/11/01 - I gave a seminar talk at Science In the News (SITN): Is ChatGPT the Brain Robots Have Been Waiting For?
+2023/11/01 - Talk at Science In the News (SITN): Is ChatGPT the Brain Robots Have Been Waiting For?
 [Poster] [Slides]

 Research (Selected Publications)